 Wherever you go in the world, you’ll always find people ready to trick you out of your hard-earned cash.
 If you’re lucky, they’ll be kinda obvious – but there are plenty of craftier, professional con-artists out there too.

 Everyone thinks they’re too smart to be scammed — but it happens.

 Here are some of the most common travel scams I’ve come across.
 I recommend you learn them all – then fire up the Google and do even more in-depth research into the worst scams happening at your specific destination.

 For example, the milk scam in Cuba.
-Broken taxi meters in Costa Rica.
-Or the ring scam in Paris.
-Every country has its own special ones to watch out for!
+“Broken” taxi meters in Costa Rica.
+Or the famous ring scam in Paris.
+Every country has its own special scams to watch out for!